Tauffer-Consulting/domino-docs/docs/domino_components/domino_components_gui.md

     <summary>
         <strong>Remove an user from workspace</strong>
     </summary>
-    If you are the owner of a workspace, you can remove an user from it.
+    If you are the owner or admin of a workspace, you can remove an user from it.
     <br/><br/>

 ![Remove user](/img/domino_components/gui/remove-user-from-workspace.gif)